foundry-vtt-community/wiki.js/development/guides/polymorphism-actors-items.md

 });
 ```

 And that's it.
-The `default` inside the `get` switch really is the key to "fake" polymorphism: any call to any other property is sent to the base class.
+The `default` inside the `get` switch really is the key to "fake" polymorphism: any call to any other property is sent to the base class. `Error`s are thrown if any unknown behavior is detected.

 ### The final step: set your `Proxy` as your `documentClass`

-Come back to your initialization code and set it:
+Come back to your initialization code and set your newly created `Proxy` object as the "class" to use:

 ```js
 CONFIG.Actor.documentClass = MySystemActorProxy;
 ```

 ... aaaaand you're done.
+You may now cackle gleefully for having fooled Foundry.

-Afterwards, anytime Foundry needs to create an `Actor` it will call `new CONFIG.Actor.documentClass(...)` which gets intercepted by your `Proxy`: in turn, it creates the right object according to your class mapping.
+Afterwards, anytime Foundry needs to create an `Actor` it will call `new CONFIG.Actor.documentClass(...)` which gets intercepted by your `Proxy`: in turn, it creates the right object according to your class mapping and that object is returned transparently.

 You can now come back to your `MySystemPCActor` and `MySystemNPCActor` classes and add whatever features you need.
 The ~~world~~ `Actor` or `Item` is now your oyster.